 Saturday morning I woke up to a lot of snow – wasn’t it just summer? – and it dawned on me that the holidays are just a few weeks away.
 I don’t know about you but despite the cheer and festivities, I need even more me-time than usual to recharge and relax.
-These books for mental health support gave me the tools to check in with myself on a regular basis and set firm boundaries when needed.
+These books for mental health support gave me the tools to check in with myself regularly and set firm boundaries when needed.

 The Best Books For Mental Health Support Right Now